EVENT TYPE DESCRIPTIONS:

 The leftover amount after deductions is then applied to the multipliers.
 In this case, you can specify the particular household income group(s) receiving the income.

-	Spending Pattern Events- Industry Spending Pattern events are appropriate if you have the data required to build your own spending pattern for what your specific Industry purchases or when an Industry's Output equation ratios need to be modified beyond the Event customization available in an Industry Event.
-This is highly useful for making an IMPLAN Sector more specific to your business/impact using Analysis-by-Parts.
+Industry Spending Pattern Events are appropriate if you have the data required to build your own spending pattern based on what your specific Industry purchases.
+They are also useful when an Industry needs to be modified beyond the Event customization available in an Industry Event.
+This is highly useful for making an IMPLAN Industry more specific to your business/impact using Analysis-by-Parts.

 Institutional Spending Pattern Events